 The middle tends to be the meat of the market research report.
 This includes all of the findings and analyses that are relevant to the objectives and assumptions introduced in the beginning.
 The end should present the conclusions and answer the report’s hypothetical questions.

 This may seem like a “No, duh” recommendation, right?
 But it’s easy to forget to tell the story when you’re absorbed in all the numbers.

 It’s important to keep in mind that, even though you’re the person writing the report when you deliver it, someone else has to understand it as much as you do, and in a much shorter amount of time.

 It’s important to be conscious of your audience and condense bullet points to valuable statements that don’t repeat statistics.
 Oftentimes, statistics will already be read on the charts and tables on the same slide.
 It makes the reading easier for your audience because they won’t miss important points you had hidden away in extensive text.

 3. Keep the report relevant to the objectives

 Most market research projects have countless crosstabs with numerous statistics to throw into reports.
 While the crosstabs open the doors to analyze anything and everything, you have to filter out the statistics that are not relevant to the research objectives.

-Keeping the focus on statistics that best tell the story will make it easier to tie the analysis together across pages or PowerPoint slides, allowing the reader to leave the presentation with a much clearer understanding.
+Keeping the focus on statistics that best tell the story will make it easier to tie the analysis together across pages or PowerPoint slides.

 It should come as no surprise that I had trouble keeping this blog post under 500 words.